Skip to main content

 This message will only be published successfully if the user is "guest".

-If security is a serious concern, you should probably combine the use of this feature with TLS-enabled connections.
+If security is a serious concern, you should probably combine the use of this feature with TLS-enabled connections, possibly with peer certificate chain verification of clients performed by the server.

 Occasionally it may be useful to allow an application to forge a user-id.
 In order to permit this, the publishing user can have its impersonator tag set.
 By default, no users have this tag set.
 In particular, the administrator tag does not allow this.